-The Social Enterprise Summer Fellowship Program at Columbia Business School connects the energy and talent of Columbia MBA students to nonprofit, public, or social venture organizations.
-Students contribute their expertise to management level projects across a range of functional areas including marketing, operations, strategy, finance, human resources, and research.
+The Social Enterprise Summer Fellowship Program at Columbia Business School connects the energy and talent of Columbia students to nonprofit, public, or social venture organizations.
+Students contribute their expertise to projects across a range of functional areas including marketing, operations, strategy, finance, human resources, and research.

-The Summer Fellowship Program supports internships that have a high probability of success for the employer and the student.
+The Social Enterprise Summer Fellowship Program supports internships that have a high probability of success for the employer and the student.
 Employers are expected to invest time and resources into structuring and managing the activities of the summer fellow.
-In return, they receive the skills of a dedicated MBA student who can focus on challenging projects for the organization.
-For students, this is an opportunity to expand their experience, apply their MBA training, and explore career possibilities.
+In return, they receive the skills of a dedicated student who can focus on challenging projects and areas of need for the organization.
+For students, this is an opportunity to expand their experience, apply their training, and explore career possibilities.

 Summer fellowships must meet the following criteria:

-- The employing organization provides a sufficient commitment by funding the internship to the maximum of its ability.
-(Employers are asked to contribute a minimum of $600 per week.
+The employing organization should provide a commitment to funding the internship to the maximum of its ability.
+(For example, employers are asked to contribute a minimum of $600 per week for MBA interns.
 Exceptions and salary expectations are described below.)

 To attract the best candidates, host organizations should structure the intern’s responsibilities to:

-Employers are expected to contribute $600 to $1,000 per week to the intern’s salary.
+Employers are expected to contribute $200 to $1,000 per week (at least 35 hours/week) to the intern’s salary.
 This amount may include in-kind support such as housing and transportation.
 Exceptions to this rule are made on a case by case basis.
-The Summer Fellowship Program at Columbia Business School contributes $200 to $600 per week for up to 10 weeks, depending on availability of funds.
+The Tamer Center for Social Enterprise Summer Fellowship Program contributes $200 to $600 per week for up to 10 weeks, depending on funds available.

-As a general rule, a high level of financial commitment by the host organization helps to attract the best MBA candidates possible.
-Also, the greater the amount of financial support provided by each employer, the larger is the number of student fellows and organizations that the Summer Fellowship Program can support.
-Organizations unable to meet the minimum contribution may be asked to submit supporting documentation, such as an operating budget or salary schedules for other graduate-level interns.
+As a general rule, a high level of financial commitment by the host organization helps to attract the best internship candidates possible.
+Additionally, the greater the amount of financial support that is provided by each employer increases the number of student fellows and organizations that the Summer Fellowship Program can support.
+Organizations unable to meet the minimum contribution may be asked to submit supporting documentation, such as an operating budget or salary schedules for other interns.

 The Social Enterprise Summer Fellowship Fund supports internships for 6–10 weeks.
-Funding for internships longer than 10 weeks should be discussed with the Social Enterprise Program.
+Funding for internships longer than 10 weeks should be discussed with the Tamer Center for Social Enterprise.

 Columbia Business School students enrolled in courses during the summer semester are eligible to receive funding for mini-internships lasting 2 weeks or more, assuming funds are still available.
 These internships should be full-time, but on a short-term basis.
 Students can make a significant contribution to an organization in a short period of time, on a tightly scoped issue.
 Mini-internships might involve performing market segmentations, conducting an independent budget or financial plan analysis, researching technology solutions, or analyzing competitor or benchmarking data.
 Students participating in mini-internships are subject to identical guidelines, responsibilities, and expectations as other student fellows.